Gender and International Development POLITIC4082

 Course Aims

 This course will introduce key analytical tools for studying and understanding the role of gender analysis in international development.
 It will do so by analysing a number of theoretical challenges to concepts of development in international politics in the first half of the course and key themes in international development in the latter half.
-Issues to be covered include: women's political representation and the biases in formal political institutions and systems; feminism and post-colonialism; the role and history of women's movements in civil society and the nature of their relationship with the state; war and peace; millennium development goals; globalisation.
+It will provide insights into how historical trajectories have unfolded and what this means for gender, sexuality and development in the Global South today.
+The course aims to provide both practical skills and understandings of what it means to work in different realms of the international development sector, alongside deepening more conceptual and theoretical knowledge about the relationship between gender and international development.
+Issues to be covered include: trajectories of women's movements; labour distribution, poverty and the global economy of women; gender quotas and legislation for women; reproductive health and rights; peace, conflict and everyday violence, popular culture and the digital age.

 Intended Learning Outcomes of Course